KelpChips/lab_report4/lab_report4.md

 ## Step 6 | Commit and Push changes to Github

 To commit all your changes you will type `git add .`, which adds the current directory to the staging area.
 Then you will type `git commit` and will change the screen where you can type anything to give a commit message. press `i` and type whatever message that will be associated with the commit.
+Then you will type `git push` which will push all the changes into your github account.
+To see if updated properly you can check your github account that you pushed the edits to.